About Of Mice and Men

 The power of John Steinbeck's vision is that we, the readers, enter this world and are drawn into the journey of these two men — Lennie and George — and we witness their dreams, their hopes, and their courage.
 Like so many of Steinbeck's characters, Lennie and George are not captains or kings but little guys.
 They haven't a dime to their names or a place to lay their heads, but they strive for a better life; they long for self respect, independence, freedom from fear, a future, a place to call home, and work that they love.

 From the title — an allusion to Robert Burns' poem "To a Mouse On Turning Her Up in Her Nest with a Plow," November, 1785 — however, we know that this journey will not be easy.
 First, Lennie and George have very few skills and resources that will help them attain their dreams.
-Second, their journey is made even more difficult because Lennie is mentally retarded; his powerful body, his childlike innocence, and his fascination with soft things conspire against him.
+Second, their journey is made even more difficult because Lennie is mentally disabled; his powerful body, his childlike innocence, and his fascination with soft things conspire against him.
 Finally, Steinbeck fills their journey with obstacles, among them lack of family, cruelty and intimidation, jealousy, fear, loneliness, and self doubt.

 What Lennie and George have going for them, though — what separates them from the other people they encounter and what makes the reader willing to take the journey with them — is that they have each other.
 As Lennie often says to George, "I got you to look after me, and you got me to look after you …."
 In this way, they are not like the other ranch hands, who "are the loneliest guys in the world."